 The goal of this course is to provide a detailed overview of biomedical and health informatics to those who will work at the interface of healthcare and information technology (IT).
 The course also aims to provide an entry point for those wishing further study (and/or career development) in the field.
 Although the course has a clinical orientation, many non-clinicians working in health IT environments have found the course accessible and the knowledge gained invaluable to their professional development.

 The course provides a broad understanding of the field from the vantage point of those who implement, lead, and develop IT solutions for improving health, healthcare, public health, and biomedical research.
-It provides up-to-date details on current events in the field, including electronic health records, data standards and interoperability, clinical decision support, data analytics, artificial intelligence, population health, patient engagement, and telemedicine.
+It provides up-to-date details on current events in the field, including electronic health records, data standards and interoperability, clinical decision support, healthcare data analytics, population health, patient engagement, and telemedicine.
 It also describes and sets the context for new technologies, such as SMART on FHIR, machine learning, wearables, and blockchain.
-In addition, the role of informatics in the evolving Covid-19 pandemic is presented.
+Also covered are informatics issues related to the COVID-19 pandemic.

 Meet Your Course Director